lbriais/easy_app_helper/README.md

-This is a complete rewrite of the initial easy_app_helper gem. **It is not compatible with apps designed for easy_app_helper prior to version 1.0.0**, although they could be very easily adapted (anyway you always specify your gem dependencies using the [pessimistic version operator] (http://docs.rubygems.org/read/chapter/16#page74), don't you ?).
+This is a complete rewrite of the initial easy_app_helper gem. **It is not compatible with apps designed for easy_app_helper prior to version 1.0.0**, although they could be very easily adapted (anyway you always specify your gem dependencies using [semantic versioning](http://semver.org/) and the [pessimistic version operator]
+(http://robots.thoughtbot.com/post/2508037841/rubys-pessimistic-operator), don't you ?
+More info [here](http://guides.rubygems.org/patterns/#declaring_dependencies)).
 Older applications should explicitly require to use the latest version of the 0.x.x series instead.
 The config files themselves remain compatible with all versions of **EasyAppHelper**, as they are actually just plain Yaml files...